Lotus Corniculatus Facts

 Lotus Corniculatus Physical Description

-These also appear in clusters, typically ranging from 2-7 in number.
+These stunning blooms also appear in clusters, typically ranging from 2-7 in number.
 Each flower has the typical legume structure with a banner, wings, and keel.
 Each of its stunning blooms remains separately small, though.
 These structures average 0.4 – 0.8 in (1 – 2 cm) in length.

 - Kingdom: Plantae